School of Library and Information Science

 Q: Does SLIS have a placement office for practicum students?

 A: The School of Library and Information Science does not currently have anyone on staff that locates and arranges practicum placements for students.
 Students are required to locate and arrange a suitable practicum in their area (they are still encouraged to consult with their Advisor before committing to any placement, however).
 A description of the practicum course (LIS 648) is available on the Graduate Programs page.
-Students must read the Archival Practicum Handbook before seeking a suitable placement.
+Students must read the Archival Practicum Guidelines before seeking a suitable placement.
 This handbook includes all required forms.

 Q: May I complete a competitive, paid internship as my practicum?